Racopokemon/ImageSort/README.md

 * Advanced undo?
     * Keep a history not only of deletion steps, but also for every image changing its category!
 (Also store, which filter was applied?)
     * Also allow redo steps
+    * low prio
-* Filter label
+* Filter label menu
   * **Show how many images are there in each category**
   * Show here a big exit button on hover
+  * Two buttons +1 category, +1 copies
+* ~~Show somewhere, how many files (general) are NOT shown in this app (bc the extension does not fit)~~
+  * ~~Might be covered enough already by the Launcher "other files" now.~~

-* New file formats?
+New file formats?
 * Video support
   * Hopefully not too hard since javafx should be a media library
   * probably no exif rotation?!
 * HEIC file support
   * Never heard of this before, container format that iPhones produce.
   * Either support them (this would finally require me to rewrite the ImageView) or make a functionality to autoextract the .jpg image before launching.
 * RAW support (kindof walked around this one, but still there would be options!)
-* Show somewhere, how many files (general) are NOT shown in this app (bc the extension does not fit)
-  * Might be covered enough already by the Launcher "other files" now.

 ## File operations window
   * **Offer a button to take out the trash (move deleted folder \[4 files\]) to recycle bin, once copying has finished, IF there exists a delete folder!**